How a common heavy metal can make pneumonia, flu and COVID-19 more severe

 • Some potato varieties, such as sweet potatoes

 However, the researchers are quick to say they are not recommending a major shift in lifestyle, since many of these foods are staples of a balanced and nutritious diet.
-They do suggest consideration of other food sources such as cruciferous vegetables, like cabbage and broccoli, that contain high levels of antioxidants but relatively low levels of cadmium.
+They suggest considering other food sources, such as cruciferous vegetables like cabbage and broccoli, which contain high levels of antioxidants but relatively low levels of cadmium.

 Eating broccoli may even help chelate some of the pollutants.
-A few years back, Scientists at Johns Hopkins University, along with several Chinese researchers, figured out that a phytonutrient found in cruciferous vegetables like broccoli and Brussels sprouts is the key to chelating air pollutants from the body.
+A few years ago, Scientists at Johns Hopkins University, along with several Chinese researchers, discovered that a phytonutrient found in cruciferous vegetables, such as broccoli and Brussels sprouts, is key to chelating air pollutants from the body.

 Cucumbers, snap beans and sweet corn are also good choices as they are considered “low cadmium accumulators.”